orlowskilp/aws-lambda-nodejs-template/README.md

-# aws-lambda-nodejs-template
-Template of Node.js 6.10 AWS lambda function
+Template of Node.js 6.10 AWS lambda function with a deployment bash script.